 Yesterday was a dark day for our state.
 Gov. Kim Reynolds signed into law SF 481, the so-called "anti-sanctuary cities" bill and one of the worse anti-immigrant bills in recent state history.

-The law goes into effect July 1, and would require local law enforcement to "comply with any instruction" made in a detainer request to hold people without a warrant or probable cause of crime, in violation of the constitution.
+The law goes into effect July 1, 2018, and will require local law enforcement to "comply with any instruction" made in a detainer request to hold people without a warrant or probable cause of crime, in violation of the constitution.
 And if local law enforcement doesn't, they could lose all state funding.

 Let’s be clear.
 It violates a person's constitutional rights for lowa law enforcement to hold them without a warrant or probable cause of a crime.
 But that is what ICE detainer requests ask Iowa law enforcement to do.
 That’s because ICE “detainer requests” are exactly that: an ask of local law enforcement to hold a person without a warrant or probable cause.
 As a result of this, we are deeply concerned about the passage of SF481 and will strive to defend the constitutional rights of Iowans against unlawful detentions.

 While all people are protected from unreasonable searches and seizures, regardless of immigration status, the bill doesn't even make exceptions to U.S. citizens or lawful permanent residents who can demonstrate their citizenship or current green card to law enforcement.
 Note that even the terrible SB 4 bill out of Texas made provisions for people who could prove citizenship or lawful immigration status to local law enforcement.